knative/docs/docs/bookstore/page-0/welcome-knative-bookstore-tutorial.md

 ### ML Models Service

-There are 2 Machine learning workflows that can conduct sentiment analysis on user’s review comment and hateful word sanity check.
+There are 2 Machine learning workflows that can conduct sentiment analysis on user's review comment and hateful word sanity check.
 You will be using a [Knative Sequence](https://knative.dev/docs/eventing/flows/sequence/){:target="_blank"} to make sure they are executed in order.

 ### Book Store Broker